octoblu/microblu_ws/README.md

 }
 ```
 ###Log
-Even simpler than that is to send data to Skynet:
+Even simpler than that is to just send data to Skynet with the logMessage command:

-Then call log can do whatever you want with that message including json parse it or string match it:
 ```cpp
 void loop(){
     //Craft a string with your data like "light":"423","temp":"356" skynetclient.logMessage(message);
 }
 ```
 Now you can subscribe to your data elsewhere.
-See the api page for rest examples with curl, js, etc! http://skynet.im/#api
+See the api page for rest examples with Rest, Javascript, and more! http://skynet.im/#api
 ###Bind
-Secondly, we've created the ability to bind 2 devices like a virtual serial cable.
-Once complete you can simple read and write like a Serial device:
+Lastly, we've created the ability to bind 2 devices to just Skynet like a virtual serial cable.
+This is good for passing lots of information between devices without all the addressing overhead.
+You can read the data out of the Skynet Client just like a Serial device:
 ```cpp
 void loop() {
   skynetclient.monitor();